The Ultimate Guide To Chakra Balancing

 5. Throat Chakra (Vishuddha)

 This meditation can encourage creativity, artistic expression, and authentic life by allowing you to express yourself on all levels.

-This gemstone signifies your true self and the power you have to offer the world.
+This gemstone signifies your true self and your power to offer the world.
 It contains the words you wish to communicate, the stories you wish to tell, the art you wish to present, and the music you wish to perform.

 It also serves as a link between your emotions and your mind.
 Inhale energy into the turquoise light in the center of your throat, then exhale it through your nose or mouth.

 Imagine using your voice for a while, concentrating on your throat chakra.
 Allow this practice to assist you in making a constructive contribution to the world in your own unique and authentic way.

 Humming, chanting, and singing can be good for the throat chakra.
 Find Music that you enjoy and play or sing along with it.
 To further open your throat channel and vocal cords, chant the sound, Ham.

 When It's Blocked